-It is the policy of this Department that warning shots shall only be used in exceptional circumstances where it might reasonably be expected to avoid the need to use deadly force.
+it is the policy of this Department that warning shots shall only be used in exceptional circumstances where it might reasonably be expected to avoid the need to use deadly force.
 Generally, warning shots shall be directed in a manner that minimizes the risk of injury to innocent persons, ricochet dangers and property damage.

-E. LAPD Drawing and Exhibiting Policy3

-- 1. Unnecessarily or prematurely drawing or exhibiting a firearm limits an officer's alternatives in controlling a situation, creates unnecessary anxiety on the part of citizens, and may result in an unwarranted or accidental discharge of the firearm.
+- E. LAPD Drawing and Exhibiting Policy5 - Unnecessarily or prematurely drawing or exhibiting a firearm limits an officer's alternatives in controlling a situation, creates unnecessary anxiety on the part of citizens, and may result in an unwarranted or accidental discharge of the firearm.
 An officer's decision to draw or exhibit a firearm should be based on the tactical situation and the officer's reasonable belief there is a substantial risk that the situation may escalate to the point where deadly force may be justified. - 2.
-When an officer has determined that the use of deadly force is not necessary, the officer shall, as soon as practicable, secure or holster the firearm.

-F. Tactical De-Escalation Techniques4

-- 1. Guided by the principal of reverence for human life. - 2.
+When an officer has determined that the use of deadly force is not necessary, the officer shall, as soon as practicable, secure or holster the firearm. - F. Tactical De-Escalation Techniques6 - 1.
+Guided by the principal of reverence for human life. - 2.
 The use of techniques to: - a.
-Reduce the intensity of an encounter with a suspect; and, - Enable an officer to have additional options to gain voluntary compliance; or. - c.
+Reduce the intensity of an encounter with a suspect; and, - b.
+Enable an officer to have additional options to gain voluntary compliance; or, - c.
 Mitigate the need to use a higher level of force. - d.
 All while maintaining control of the situation.

-3 Manual, Volume 1 Section 556.80, Drawing or Exhibiting Firearms
+5 Manual, Volume 1 Section 556.80, Drawing or Exhibiting Firearms

-4 Use of Force-Tactics Directive, Tactical De-Escalation Techniques
+6 Use of Force-Tactics Directive, Tactical De-Escalation Techniques

 - 3. Tactical de-escalation DOES NOT require that an officer compromise their safety or increase the risk of physical harm to the public.

-- 4. Tactical de-escalation techniques should only be used when it is safe and prudent to do so5.
+- 4. Tactical de-escalation techniques should only be used when it is safe and prudent to do so7.

-- > Planning
+- Planning

-- Assessment
+- > Assessment

-- Time
+- ≻ Time

-- > Redeployment and/or containment
+- Redeployment and/or containment

-- > Other Resources
+- Other Resources

-- ➤ Lines of communication
+- ➢ Lines of communication

-- 5. Ask What is the goal of any tactical situation?
+- 5. Ask \overline{W} hat is the goal of any tactical situation?

 - a.
 Preservation of life

 - 1) Officers' lives

 - 2) The community/people in our city

 - 3) The suspects' lives

 - b.
 Control the situation

 - c.
 Control the suspect

 - d.
 Self-control

 - 1) Prevent excessive use of force

 - 2) Practice tactical de-escalation techniques

 - 6. Ask When we demonstrate a reverence for human life, what effect does it have in our communities?

 - a.
 Builds public trust

 - b.
 Opens the door to better relationships

 - c.
 Helps establish partnerships

 - d.
 Demonstrates Procedural Justice in our policing

-- G. Command and Control6
+- G. Command and Control8

 - 1. The use of active leadership to direct others while using available resources to coordinate a response, accomplish tasks and minimize risk.

 - 2. Initial responsibility to begin the process to develop a plan of action falls upon the senior officer, or any officer on-scene who has gained sufficient situational awareness.

 - a.
 Ensure reasonable numbers of Designated Cover Officers (DCO) for both lethal and less-lethal cover.

 - b.
 Reduce over-response or over-deployment to specific duties and responsibilities.

 - c.
 Maintain officer safety through personnel location and assignment.

-- Tactical considerations
+- 3. Tactical considerations

 - a) 4 C's of tactics

 - 1) Containment

 - 2) Control

 - 3) Communication

 - 4) Coordinate

 - b) Edged Weapons

 - 1) Distance + Cover = Time to make a decision

+- 2) Time allows for the possibility to utilize less lethal options

+- 3) Knives do have the capability to cause serious bodily injury or death

-5 LAPD Use of Force-Tactics Directive, Tactical De-Escalation Techniques
+7 LAPD Use of Force-Tactics Directive, Tactical De-Escalation Techniques

-6 Training Bulletin, Volume XLVII Issue 4, COMMAND AND CONTROL, July 2018
+8 Training Bulletin, Volume XLVII Issue 4, COMMAND AND CONTROL, July 2018